 - 1. Using a modeling knife, cut away the covering from the fuselage for the stabilizer and remove it. - 2.
-Draw a center line onto the horizontal stabilizer. - 3.
-Check the fit of the horizontal stabilizer in its slot.
-Make sure the horizontal stabilizer is square and centered to the fuselage by taking measurements, but don't glue anything yet. - 4.
-With the horizontal stabilizer correctly aligned, mark the shape of the fuselage on the top and bottom of the tail plane using a water soluble / non-permanent felt-tip pen. - 5.
-Remove the stabilizer.
-Using the lines you just drew as a guide, carefully remove the covering from between them using a modeling knife. - When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering it's self.
+Remove the covering from the stabilizer.

+When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering it's self.
 Cutting into the balsa structure may weaken it.
 This could lead to possible failure during flight.

-- 6. When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
-Apply a thin layer to the top and bottom of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
-Slide the stabilizer in place and re-align.
+- 3. Attach the wing to the fuselage as picture. - 4.
+Test the position of the elevator and adjust it as shown. - When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
+Apply a thin layer to the bottom and to the top of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
+Insert the stabilizer in place and re-align.
 Double check all of your measurements one more time before the epoxy cures.
-Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 7.
+Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 6.
 After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
-Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 8.
-Installing the elevator using C.A glue as installing the aileron.
+Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 7.
+Repeat step 1 step 2 from the installing aileron for the installing elevator.